anniecherk/anniecherk.github.io/_posts/2016-11-10-LLVM-optimizations.markdown

 When we get to the code at the bottom of the if statement, we need to know which value of y we need to use, and we signify that the control flow *merges* back together with a phi node.
 The phi node goes at the top of the basic block, and selects the correct value for y.

 ## Okay finally!
 The optimizations!
-Since Clang compiled gcd1 and gcd3 to the same IR, we'll just look at what optimizations LLVM can pull out of gcd1 and gcd2.
+%% Update (01/19): Again, gcd1 and gcd3 don't produce the same IR, but here we'll just look at the optimizations LLVM applies to gcd1 & gcd2 because when I wrote this I thought they did. %%

 We're going to look at side-by-side diffs of the IR for the two functions.
 I'm just warning you because you're about to get screenfuls of assembly again.
 Ready?